EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Experiments

 \subsection{Comparisons with State-of-the-art Models}

-\textbf{General Benchmarks.} In Tab.~\ref{tab:main_result}, we compare EE-MLLM with various state-of-the-art MLLMs~\cite{liu2024llavanext, bai2023qwen,ma2024visual_vlora}, across eight general benchmarks.
-These benchmarks evaluate the comprehensive ability of MLLMs, including understanding and perception, as well as the severity of illusion.
-These factors collectively reflect the generalization ability and applicability of MLLMs in real-world scenarios.
+\textbf{General Benchmarks.} In Tab.~\ref{tab:main_result}, we compare EE-MLLM with various MLLMs equipped similar LLM~\cite{liu2024llavanext, bai2023qwen,ma2024visual_vlora} on general benchmarks.
+These benchmarks evaluate the comprehensive ability of MLLMs, including understanding and perception.
 EE-MLLM achieves comparable performance with state-of-the-art MLLMs in general benchmarks.
 Specifically, EE-MLLM achieves a score of 70.4 in MMBench and 1528.1 in MME, scores that are notably higer compared to LLaVA-v1.6, which also support high-resolution images input.
 This suggests that EE-MLLM possesses comprehensive perception and reasoning capabilities.
 What's more, EE-MLLM also achieves promising performance on CCBench and SeedBench.

-\textbf{Fine-grained Benchmarks.} In Tab.~\ref{tab:finegrained_result}, we perform evaluations on seven fine-grained benchmarks.
-These benchmarks necessitate impressive visual perception capability of MLLMs, as they require the exploration of fine-grained information within images to answer the questions.
-For traditional VQA benchmarks, such as TextVQA, ChartQA, and DocVQA, MLLM achieves a very impressive performance, 4.6 higher on TextVQA and 13.0 higher on ChartQA compared to LLaVA-v1.6, which also supports high resolution.
+\textbf{Fine-grained Benchmarks.} In Tab.~\ref{tab:finegrained_result}, we evaluate EE-MLLM on fine-grained benchmarks.
+These benchmarks demand strong visual perception capabilities from MLLMs, as they require extracting fine-grained information from images to accurately answer questions.
+On TextVQA and ChartQA, EE-MLLM achieves impressive performance, 4.6 higher on TextVQA and 13.0 higher on ChartQA compared with LLaVA-v1.6, which also supports high resolution.
 In the OCRBench, specifically designed to assess the OCR capabilities of MLLM, EE-MLLM outperforms by 4.2 compared to LLaVA-v1.6.
 These results demonstrate that despite EE-MLLM significantly reducing the computational overhead associated with visual tokens, it effectively maintains the model's fine-grained capabilities.